Best of 2016 and prepping for CES 2017 | #PNWeekly 233 - Pocketnow

 Best of 2016 and prepping for CES 2017 | #PNWeekly 233

 We’re finally saying goodbye to 2016.
 A year full of highs and lows, which devices struck our fancy?
 Which gadgets fell flat?
-We’re taking a closer look at our wrap up videos, and looking forward to next year as CES is moving the calendar up on tech announcements for 2017.
+And what had us thinking deep?
+We’ll discuss our remembrances and grievances throughout the show and taking a closer look at our wrap up videos, and looking forward to next year as CES is moving the calendar up on tech announcements for 2017.

 Those stories, plus we answer YOUR viewer questions, so make sure you’re charged and ready for the Pocketnow Weekly Podcast!